The Rolling Stones: 1963–1964: Early success

 The Rolling Stones' first US tour in June 1964 was "a disaster", according to Wyman.
 "When we arrived, we didn't have a hit record [there] or anything going for us."
 When the band appeared on the variety show The Hollywood Palace, that week's guest host, Dean Martin, mocked both their hair and their performance.
 During the tour they recorded for two days at Chess Studios in Chicago, meeting many of their most important influences, including Muddy Waters.
-These sessions included what would become the Rolling Stones' first number 1 hit in the UK, their cover version of Bobby and Shirley Womack's "It's All Over Now".
+These sessions included what would become the Rolling Stones' first No. 1 single in the UK, their cover version of Bobby and Shirley Womack's "It's All Over Now".

 The Stones followed the Famous Flames, featuring James Brown, in the theatrical release of the 1964 film T.A.M.I.
 Show, which showcased American acts with British Invasion artists.
 According to Jagger, "We weren't actually following James Brown because there was considerable time between the filming of each section.
 Nevertheless, he was still very annoyed about it ..."
 On 25 October the band appeared on The Ed Sullivan Show.
 Because of the pandemonium surrounding the Stones, Sullivan initially declined to rebook them.
 However, he booked them for appearances in 1966 and 1967.

 A second EP, Five by Five, was issued in the UK in August 1964.
 In the US the EP was expanded into their second LP, 12 X 5, which was released in October during the tour.
-The Rolling Stones' fifth UK single, a cover of Willie Dixon's "Little Red Rooster"—with "Off the Hook", credited to Nanker Phelge, as the B-side—was released in November 1964 and became their second number 1 hit in the UK.
+The Rolling Stones' fifth UK single, a cover of Willie Dixon's "Little Red Rooster"—with "Off the Hook", credited to Nanker Phelge, as the B-side—was released in November 1964 and became their second No. 1 single in the UK.
 The band's US distributors, London Records, declined to release "Little Red Rooster" as a single.
-In December 1964, the distributor released the band's first single with Jagger/Richards originals on both sides: "Heart of Stone", with "What a Shame" as the B-side; the single went to number 19 in the US.
+In December 1964, the distributor released the band's first single with Jagger/Richards originals on both sides: "Heart of Stone", with "What a Shame" as the B-side; the single went to No. 19 in the US.

+By the end of 1964, the Rolling Stones were seen as the most serious rivals to the Beatles.
+During that year, the Stones were voted as the number one United Kingdom band in two surveys.